-“The Lord encountered him” is interpreted in Jubilees as referring to the Angel of the Presence.
-The angel’s words “I rescued you from his power” tells us that he was there.
-On the other hand, the hidden subject of “and sought to kill [him]” is the prince of Mastema; the suffixed object pronoun is Moses.
-The rite of circumcision perform there tells the author that Mastema was present.
-From Jubilees’ author’s point of view those who are circumcised are protected and are not under Mastema influence (15:32).
-If circumcision saved Moses’ son we must infer that the one who ‘sought to kill’ is Mastema.
-The author created then two parallel stories of confrontation out of one biblical passage: an effort to hurt Moses’ son (who was saved because his mother circumcised him) as well as an effort to hurt Moses himself (who was saved by the Angel of the Presence).
-Note that the author states clearly that Mastema seeks Moses death in order to protect the Egyptians: “to save the Egyptians from your power because he saw that you were sent to carry out punishment and revenge on the Egyptians.”
-(48:3).
+The phrase “the Lord encountered him” is interpreted in Jubilees as referring to the Angel of the Presence, whose words “I rescued you from his power” inform us that he was there.
+On the other hand, the hidden subject of “and sought to kill [him]” is the prince of Mastema, and the enclitic pronoun refers to Moses.
+The reference to the rite of circumcision indicates to the author that Mastema was present.
+From the point of view of Jubilees's author, those who are circumcised are protected from Mastema influence (15:32).
+If circumcision saved Moses’s son, we must infer that the one who ‘sought to kill’ him is Mastema.
+The author thus reads two parallel stories of confrontation in one biblical passage: an effort to harm Moses’s son (who was saved because his mother circumcised him), as well as an effort to harm Moses himself (who was saved by the Angel of the Presence).
+The author states clearly that Mastema seeks Moses's death in order to protect the Egyptians: “to save the Egyptians from your power because he saw that you were sent to carry out punishment and revenge on the Egyptians” (48:3).

-This remark lead to the third confrontation.
+This remark leads us to the third confrontation, between Moses and the Angel of the Presence, and Mastema and the sorcerers.
+It takes place in Pharaoh's court.
+Here Jubilees offers an interpretative rewriting of the biblical story in order to minimize Moses's ability to produce miracles.
+In the biblical version, signs and marvels are in abundance.
+Yet, it remains unclear what is a sign and what is a marvel, who makes them and for what purpose.
+While standing near the burning bush, Moses is instructed to produce three signs: to transform his rod into snake (4:2-4), to make his hand “encrusted with snowy scales” (4:6), and to turn water into blood (4:8-9).
+At first, the signs are meant to persuade the People of Israel (4:5).
+Later, however, God commands Moses to produce them for Pharaoh as well (4:21).
+Moses then performs the signs in front of the people (4:30).
+For Pharaoh he performs a different sign: The rod becomes a serpent (7:10).

-3. The third confrontation is between Moses, the Angel of the Presence, Mastema and the sorcerers.
-It takes place in Pharaoh Court.
-Here Jubilees offers interpretative rewriting to the biblical chapters and on the way minimize Moses ability to produce wonder.
-In the biblical chapters, signs and marvels are abundance.
-Yet, it is unclear what is a sign and what is a marvel, who makes them and for what purpose.
-While standing near the burning bush Moses is instructed to give three signs: the turning of his rod into snake (4:2-4); the turning of his hand to be “encrusted with snowy scales” (4:6) and the turning of water into blood (4:8-9).
-At first the signs are for the people of Israel, to persuade them (4:5).
-Later however (4:21) God is commanding Moses to present them also to Pharaoh.
-Moses performs the signs in front of the people (4:30).
-For Pharaoh he performs a different sign: The rod becomes serpent (7:10).
-At this point the 10 plagues, referred to too as signs and marvels (7:3; 10:1), are starting.
-In the chapters dedicated to them, however there is no clear coherent picture: Sometimes Moses is sent to warn Pharaoh (7:15-18; 8 16-19; 9:1-4 and more), sometimes the rod is activated, either by Moses or Aaron (7:19; 8:1; 8:12), sometimes God himself is active (8:20), sometimes Moses and Aaron bring the plague by obeying God’s command (9:8-10).
+The ten plagues, also referred to as signs and marvels, now begin (7:3; 10:1).
+But the chapters that describe them lack coherence: sometimes Moses is sent to warn Pharaoh (7:15-18; 8 16-19; 9:1-4, etc.), sometimes the rod is used, either by Moses or Aaron (7:19; 8:1; 8:12), sometimes God himself acts (8:20), and sometimes Moses and Aaron cause the plague by obeying God’s command (9:8-10).

-Jubilees’ author, who keeps holding the assumption that the biblical description of the events is only fractional, adds here the assumption that the plagues event took place according to fixed structure.
-Aided by this assumptions he creates a neat and coherent picture.
-In Jubilees each plugue was a combination of three steps.
-Two were performed by Moses; one was performed by God.
-Moses was sent to make the signs and marvels in front of Pharaoh, that is illustrative signs and marvels (48:4, 6).
-He also has the role of warning Pharaoh (48: 6, 7).
-The plagues themselves were performed by God (48: 5, 8).
+Jubilees’s author, who adheres overall to the basic assumption that the biblical description of events is only partial, interprets the text as if the plagues followed a fixed structure.
+Aided by this reading, he creates a neat and coherent picture.
+In Jubilees, each plague involves a combination of three steps: two performed by Moses and one performed by God.
+Moses was sent to produce instructive signs and marvels before Pharaoh (48:4, 6) and also to warn Pharaoh (48: 6, 7).
+The plagues themselves, though, were performed by God (48: 5, 8):